Wilhelm Kempff

 Wilhelm Walter Friedrich Kempff (25 November 1895 – 23 May 1991) was a German pianist, teacher and composer.
 Although his repertoire included Bach, Mozart, Chopin, Schumann, Liszt and Brahms, Kempff was particularly well known for his interpretations of the music of Ludwig van Beethoven and Franz Schubert, recording the complete sonatas of both composers.
-He is considered to have been one of the chief exponents of the Germanic tradition during the 20th century and one of the greatest pianists of all time.
+He is considered to have been one of the chief exponents of the Germanic tradition during the 20th century.

 Early life

 Kempff was born in Jüterbog, Brandenburg, in 1895.
 He grew up in nearby Potsdam where his father was a royal music director and organist at St. Nicolai Church.
 His grandfather was also an organist and his brother Georg became director of church music at the University of Erlangen.
 Kempff studied music at first at the Berlin Hochschule für Musik at the age of nine after receiving lessons from his father at a younger age.
 Whilst there he studied composition with Robert Kahn and piano with Karl Heinrich Barth (with whom Arthur Rubinstein also studied).
 In 1914 Kempff moved on to study at the Viktoria gymnasium in Potsdam before returning to Berlin to finish his training.